A Scandal in Belgravia: Plot

-During a dangerous exchange, Sherlock Holmes, John Watson and Jim Moriarty are interrupted by a call on Moriarty's phone.
+During a dangerous confrontation, Sherlock Holmes, John Watson and Jim Moriarty are interrupted by a call on Moriarty's phone.
 He withdraws and dismisses his snipers.

 Sherlock becomes a celebrity after John blogs about their cases.
 One day, they are brought to meet Mycroft in Buckingham Palace.
-Mycroft reveals that dominatrix Irene Adler took compromising photographs of herself with a female member of the royal family.
+Mycroft reveals that dominatrix Irene Adler took compromising photographs of a female member of the royal family.
 The authority wants to retrieve Irene's smartphone, which contains those photographs.
 Sherlock and John try to get into Irene's home by deception, but she expects them.
 Irene meets Sherlock nude, leaving him unable to deduce anything about her.
 She tells him she does not intend to blackmail her client, but the photographs are her "protection".

 John triggers the fire alarm, enabling Sherlock to find Irene's hidden safe.
-Suddenly several CIA operatives led by Neilson break into the house and demand that Sherlock open the safe.
-Sherlock solves the password, triggering a trap that kills one agent and allows them to break free.
-Several agents are killed in the subsequent chaos.
-Sherlock gets the phone first, but Irene sedates him, takes the phone, and escapes.
+Suddenly several CIA operatives led by agent Neilson break into the house and demand that Sherlock open the safe.
+Sherlock solves the password, which triggers a trap that kills one agent and allows them to break free.
+Sherlock gets the phone first, but Irene injects him with a sedative, takes the phone, and escapes.

-On Christmas Eve, Sherlock receives a package containing Irene's phone.
-Considering its importance to her, Sherlock thinks she is about to die.
+On Christmas Eve, Sherlock receives a package containing Irene's phone, which is password locked.
+Considering its importance to her, Sherlock thinks she is about to be killed.
 The police find a body with a mutilated face, which Sherlock identifies as Irene.
 On New Year's Eve, John is brought to Irene, who faked her death.
 She tells him she needs the phone back but refuses to let Sherlock know she is alive.
 However, Sherlock followed John and sees her.
-Back at Baker St., Neilson's team holds Mrs. Hudson hostage, but Sherlock subdues Neilson and pushes him out of the window.
+When he arrives back at Baker St., Sherlock finds Neilson's team holding Mrs. Hudson hostage, but he subdues Neilson and pushes him out of the window.